gomitolof/Big-Data-Homeworks/README.md

-# Big-Data-Homeworks
+# Big-Data-Homeworks 2021/2022
-Homeworks that are done for the Big Data Computing cource at UNIPD using PySpark
+Homeworks that are done for the Big Data Computing course at UNIPD using PySpark.
+Inside each folder you can find the instructions with the description of what the programs do.